 - (a) Each Nurse Caregiver shall be allowed a break of not less than 30 minutes and not more than 60 minutes for each meal occurring on duty. - (b) Nurse Caregivers shall not be required to work more than five hours without a meal break.
-The meal break may be delayed and taken at a later time during the shift where mutually agreed between the Employer and Nurse Caregiver. - (xv) Two separate ten-minute intervals (in addition to meal breaks) shall be allowed each Nurse Caregiver on duty during each ordinary shift of eight or ten hours as the case may be.
+The meal break may be delayed and taken at a later time during the shift where mutually agreed between the Employer and Nurse Caregiver see clause 17(iii)(c). - (c) Where a Nurse Caregivers is unable to be relieved for the purposes of a meal break, the additional half hour worked (or portion of the meal break that was unable to be taken) shall be paid at the overtime rate of pay; or shall be, by mutual agreement, taken as time off in lieu (the time in lieu shall be equivalent to the period of meal break worked plus a period of time equivalent to the overtime penalty incurred). - (xv) Two separate ten-minute intervals (in addition to meal breaks) shall be allowed each Nurse Caregiver on duty during each ordinary shift of at least eight hours.
 Subject to agreement between the Employer and the Nurse Caregiver, such intervals may alternatively be taken as one 20-minute interval, or by one ten-minute interval with the Nurse Caregiver allowed to proceed off duty ten minutes before the completion of the normal shift finishing time.
 Such interval(s) shall count as working time. - (xvi) Upon request by the Nurse Caregiver the breaks prescribed by subclause (xiv) and (xv) may be taken together as a single break for Nurse Caregivers working night duty shifts.
 This will be subject to approval by the Nurse Caregiver in Charge and approval will depend on the operational requirements for the relevant shift.

-(a) Subclauses (xiv) and (xv) of this clause shall not apply to a Nurse Caregiver who, before going on night duty, is provided with a meal between 9.00 pm and 11.00 pm and who is allowed two intervals of 20 minutes each during the period of night duty but such intervals shall count as working time and shall be paid for as such.
+(a) Subclauses (xiv) and (xv) of this clause shall not apply to a Nurse Caregiver who is working a night shift and is provided with a meal between 9.00 pm and 11.00 pm and who is allowed two intervals of 20 minutes each during the period of night duty but such intervals shall count as working time and shall be paid for as such.

-(b) Where a Nurse Caregiver is required to change into a uniform or a specified type of garment at the Employer's premises they shall be allowed ten minutes for such a purpose and such time shall be counted as working time and paid for as such.
+(b) Where a Nurse Caregiver is required to change into a uniform or a specified type of garment at the Employer's premises, they shall be allowed ten minutes for such a purpose and such time shall be counted as working time and paid for as such.